mhweiner/autorel/README.md

 # Configuration

 When run in CLI mode, `autorel` can be configured via CLI arguments or a `yaml` file.
 CLI arguments take precedence over the `yaml` file.

+However, omitting the `--publish` flag will still publish to NPM if `publish: true` is set in the `yaml` file, and the same for other binary flags.

 When used as a library, you can pass the configuration directly to the `autorel` function.